Emulation of stochastic simulators using generalized lambda models: Introduction

 A third class of methods, known as the \emph{statistical approach}, does not require replications or controlling the random seed.
 If the response distribution belongs to the exponential family, generalized linear models \cite{McCullagh1989} and generalized additive models \cite{Hastie1990} can be efficiently applied.
 When the QoI for a given set of input parameters follows an arbitrary distribution, nonparametric estimators can be considered, notably kernel density estimators \cite{Fan1996,Hall2004} and projection estimators \cite{Efromovich2010}.
-However, it is well-known that nonparametric estimators suffer from the \emph{curse of dimensionality} \cite{Tsybakov2009}, meaning that the necessary amount of data increases drastically with increasing input dimensionality.
+However, it is well known that nonparametric estimators suffer from the \emph{curse of dimensionality} \cite{Tsybakov2009}, meaning that the necessary amount of data increases drastically with increasing input dimensionality.

-In a recent paper \cite{ZhuIJUQ2020}, we proposed a novel stochastic emulator called the \emph{generalized lambda model} (GLaM).
+In a recent paper \cite{zhuIJUQ2020}, we proposed a novel stochastic emulator called the \emph{generalized lambda model} (GLaM).
 Such a surrogate model uses generalized lambda distributions (GLDs) to represent the response probability density function (PDF).
-The dependence of the distribution parameters on the input is modeled by polynomial chaos expansions.
-However, the methods developed in that paper \cite{ZhuIJUQ2020} rely on replications.
+The dependence of the distribution parameters on the input is modeled by PCEs.
+However, the methods developed in \cite{zhuIJUQ2020} rely on replications.
 In the present contribution, we propose a new statistical approach combining feasible generalized least-squares with maximum conditional likelihood estimations to get rid of the need for replications.
-Therefore, the proposed method is much more versatile, in the sense that replications and seed controls are not necessary anymore.
+Therefore, the proposed method is much more versatile in the sense that replications and seed controls are no longer necessary.